miso-lims/walkthroughs/tutorial-detailed-samples.md

 Some of these items can be added directly:

-1. From the _Misc_ or _Institute Defaults_ section of the menu, click the category of interest.
+1. From the _Misc_ or _Configuration_ section of the menu, click the category of interest.
 1. Click _Add_ from the toolbar.
 1. Enter the appropriate information.
 1. Click _Create_.